 The Old Globe

 One of the most intimate outdoor venues, with 605 seats, the Lowell Davies Festival Theatre was built with a three-quarter thrust configuration, allowing the audience to envelop the stage.
-The Old Globe is a year-round theater organization that hosts a wide array of musicals and dramas; each summer, the company puts on two classical productions outdoors, often attracting Hollywood celebrities to showcase their skills among the beautiful eucalyptus trees.
-This summer brings an exciting new production of Othello featuring Blair Underwood and Richard Thomas, as well as The Two Gentlemen of Verona.
+The Old Globe is a year-round theater organization that hosts a wide array of musicals and dramas.
+Each summer, the company puts on two classical productions outdoors, often attracting Hollywood celebrities to showcase their skills among the beautiful eucalyptus trees.
+This summer brings an exciting new production of Love Labour’s Lost directed by Kathleen Marshall, as well as Macbeth.

-Plan Your Trip: Visit Fodor's San Diego Guide
+PLAN YOUR TRIP: Visit Fodor's San Diego Travel Guide

 Santa Fe Opera

 The stars aren't the only ones shining bright at the legendary Santa Fe Opera.
 Behold the breathtaking nightly sunset against the splendor of red clay mountains that provide the backdrop of this world-class opera company.
 With five productions each season, Santa Fe has long been a favorite summer destination for opera's leading singers and fans.
 The Crosby Theatre, given an extensive renovation in 1998, seats 2,128 and features a state-of-the-art outdoor stage.
-Carmen, Don Pasquale, and Fidelio are some of this season's highlights.
+La Fanciulla del West, Roméo et Juliette, and Don Giovanni are some of this season's highlights.

 Insider Tip: Don't leave Santa Fe without indulging in a uniquely delicious local meal.
-Visit The Pantry Restaurant for some of the best home-cooked green and red chile poured over their mouth-watering burritos.
+Visit The Pantry Restaurant for some of the best home-cooked green and red chile poured over its mouth-watering burritos.

-Plan Your Trip: Visit Fodor's Santa Fe Guide
+PLAN YOUR TRIP: Visit Fodor's Santa Fe Travel Guide

 The Lost Colony